withastro/astro/.changeset/dull-bikes-decide.md

 'astro': patch
 ---

-Fix Picture component not taking into account the fallback format specified
+Fixes Picture component not taking into account the fallback format specified